-Birds can serve as excellent indicators of the impacts of anthropogenic disturbances, including climate change (Morrison 1986, Niemi and McDonald 2004), and have been used to monitor environmental quality in a variety of diverse situations (Ormerod and Tyler 1993, Canterbury et al. 2000, Mulvihill et al. 2008, Durant et al. 2009).
+Birds are excellent indicators of the impacts of anthropogenic disturbances, including climate change (Morrison 1986, Niemi and McDonald 2004), and have been used to monitor environmental quality in diverse situations (Ormerod and Tyler 1993, Canterbury et al. 2000, Mulvihill et al. 2008, Durant et al. 2009).
 The wide use of bird taxa as indicators is appropriate because: (1) many bird species are tightly tied to particular habitats; (2) birds occur in almost all habitats and across broad disturbance gradients; and (3) most birds are relatively short-lived so shifts in abundance and diversity will appear relatively quickly in the population (Browder et al. 2002).
 Thus, avian indicators are highly useful in assessing the condition of the environment, and as early-warning signals to detect how ecological changes may be impacting habitats (Niemi and McDonald 2004).

-Several approaches are available to study changes in bird populations in the Tropical Andes, To date, most studies have relied on comparisons of species richness or abundance (Renjifo 2001, Latta et al. 2011, Tinoco et al. 2013), thus limiting our ability to predict the long-term effects of habitat disturbance on populations.
+Several approaches are available to study changes in bird populations in the Tropical Andes.
+To date, most studies have relied on comparisons of species richness or abundance (Renjifo 2001, Latta et al. 2011, Tinoco et al. 2013), thus limiting our ability to predict the long-term effects of habitat disturbance on populations.
 Species-specific survival estimates also have the potential to inform population trends, but survival estimates require large amounts of long-term data (Ruiz-Gutiérrez et al. 2012), so survival estimates have been published for only 28 species from the Tropical Andes (Tinoco et al. 2019).
 When data are collected using a consistent, constant effort monitoring method, long-term data sets can be the most informative in terms of understanding changes in bird populations related to anthropogenic disturbances and climate change.
 Although generally unavailable from tropical montane sites, these may offer the best opportunities for understanding the pace of change in communities and populations (Latta et al. 2005, 2011; Scridel et al 2018).

 Here we use birds as indicators of change in habitats in the Tropical Andes.
 We utilize an 11-yr, constant effort mist netting data set from the High Andes of southern Ecuador to assess changes in abundance of resident bird species in three habitats across a gradient of disturbance.
-These habitats include minimally altered, native, montane cloud forest or bosque altoandino, mixed natibe and non-native forest, and early successional shrub recovering from cattle grazing.
+These habitats include minimally altered, native, montane cloud forest or bosque altoandino, mixed native and non-native forest, and early successional shrub recovering from cattle grazing.
 In each habitat, we explore species-specific population trends of birds.
 We also explore potential explanatory patterns of population trends by classifying birds captured in mist nets into groups based on body mass, diet, primary habitat occupied, and habitat breadth, in order to suggest mechanisms responsible for changes in avian abundance.
 We discuss our findings in the context of anthropogenic disturbances affecting the region.

 METHODS